 (4) Threshold adjusted annually for U.S. gross domestic product growth.
-Legislative enactments in 2015 retained all fiscal 2015 and fiscal 2016 capital gains tax revenues in the General Fund.
+Legislative enactments in 2015 retained all fiscal 2016 capital gains tax revenues in the General Fund.
 The fiscal 2017 specified threshold was \$1.278 billion; however, capital gains tax collections for fiscal 2017 did not exceed this amount.
 The fiscal 2018 and fiscal 2019 specified thresholds were \$1.169 billion and \$1.212 billion, respectively.
-The Department of Revenue has certified that the capital gains tax collections threshold for fiscal 2020 is approximately \$1.260 billion and fiscal 2021 is approximately \$1.312 billion.
+The fiscal 2020 specified threshold was \$1.260 billion; however, the Governor filed a supplemental appropriation bill relating to fiscal 2020 which proposed retaining fiscal 2020 capital gains tax revenues above the threshold in the General Fund.
+The Department of Revenue has certified that the capital gains tax collections threshold for fiscal 2021 is approximately \$1.312 billion.